 soldiers decided to take their pet dogs along with them to the Lund Brothers' studio in Kroonstad.
 Taken some time after the annexation of the Orange Free State by British forces in

 1900.
 Both men appear to be members of colonial units as opposed to British regulars.
-The soldier standing at left has a poke a dot pagri on his slouch hat and I seem to recall this being
+The soldier standing at left has a polka dot pagri on his slouch hat and I seem to recall this being

 Back to the real subject of this photograph.
 The small dog at left seems to have been a bit on the shy side, looking down and away from the camera.
 This dog appears to have been at